-PACS 100 Peace Theory: Approaches and Analyses 3 Units This course will explore the historical development of the field through analysis of the operative assumptions, logic, and differing approaches of the seminal schools and thinkers that have shaped the field.
+PACS 100 Peace Theory: Approaches and Analyses 3 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017 This course will explore the historical development of the field through analysis of the operative assumptions, logic, and differing approaches of the seminal schools and thinkers that have shaped the field.
 Students will become familiar with the body of literature and major debates in peace studies and research.